-This work presents a procedure for finding the reliability-based optimum design of cable stayed bridges.
-The minimization problem is stated as the minimization of stresses, displacements, reliability and bridge cost.
-A finiteelement approach is used for structural analysis.
+Abstract This paper presents a procedure for finding the reliability-based optimum design of cable-stayed bridges.
+The minimisation problem is stated as the minimisation of stresses, displacements, reliability and bridge cost.
+A finite-element approach is used for structural analysis.
 It includes a direct analytic sensitivity analysis module, which provides the structural behaviour responses to changes in the design variables.
-An equivalent multicriteria approach is used to solve the non-differentiable, non-linear optimization problem, turning the original problem into the sequential minimization of unconstrained convex scalar functions, from which a Pareto optimum is obtained.
+An equivalent multicriteria approach is used to solve the non-differentiable, non-linear optimisation problem, turning the original problem into the sequential minimisation of unconstrained convex scalar functions, from which a Pareto optimum is obtained.
 Examples are given illustrating the procedure.

-Keywords: Structural optimization, Cable-stayed bridge, Reliability-based design, Multiple-objectives
+Key words structural optimisation, cable-stayed bridge, reliability-based design, multiple-objectives

-1. Introduction
+1 Introduction